Accio/AMIDD/docs/README.md

 * [Slides of lecture 9]({{site.assetbaseurl}}{% link assets/2025/09/AMIDD-2025-09-LI-LO.pdf %})
 * Offline activities
    * Please [fill this form](https://forms.gle/xfojWuc36ACyh3Wh6) to give feedback to the lecture.
+   * Mandatory: read [*Evaluation of the Biological Activity of Compounds: Techniques and Mechanism of Action Studies*]({{site.assetbaseurl}}{% link assets/2025/09/BiologicalActivity-Dougall-Unitt.pdf %}) by Iain G. Dougall and John Unitt, chapter two of the book *The Practice of Medicinal Chemistry*.
+Use this and other resources, including Wikipedia and large language models (LLMs), to answer questions in your own words.
+Submit the answers [here via Google Form](https://forms.gle/sgg6nVQ5p4mbbKxx6) until *November 20th*, EOB.
+	* What is surface plasmon resonance (SPR), and how it is used to study the kinetics of target-ligand interactions?
+	* What do $K_d$, $k_{on}$, and $k_{off}$ mean in the context of kinetics of target-ligand interaction?
+	* What does microsomal clearance mean?
+Why it is important to measure it in drug discovery?
+	* Why is plasma protein binding an important parameter for drug discovery?
+	* What does GSH adduct mean?
+Why GSH assay is required for drug candidates?
+	* What is hERG, and what does hERG assay measure?
+	* What is Ames test, and what does it measure?
+	* What is the micronucleus test, and why it is important to perform it?
+	* What does phototoxicity mean, and why it is important to predict or measure it?
+    * Optional: In the lecture, we dissected the example of the discovery of a novel, reversible, and specific MAGL inhibitor.
+If you are interested in exploring the topic further, read the original publication [*Structure-Guided Discovery of cis-Hexahydro-pyrido-oxazinones as Reversible, Drug-like Monoacylglycerol Lipase Inhibitors*]({{site.assetbaseurl}}{% link assets/2025/09/Kuhn-JMedChem-2024.pdf %}) by Bernd Kuhn, *et al*.
+(J Med Chem, 2024).

+An unsolicited advice about the readings: don't get frustrated if you meet details that you do not understand at the first sight.
+That is normal when reading interdisciplinary papers.
+It may help to focus on the big lecture.

 <p id="lec10"></p>
 ### Lecture 10: Mechanism and mode of action of drug candidates